 This tab is used to select the environment used when debugging or executing the file, and to set run arguments.
 By default, the project-wide environment will be used with the specified run arguments.
 Alternatively, use the Environment property to select a different environment defined by a launch configuration.

-The testing tab contains a subset of the fields described in Project-Wide Properties.
+The testing tab in Wing Pro contains a subset of the fields described in Project-Wide Properties.